-(EMPIRE and the ANCIENT CHINESE – continued)
+(DYNASTIC RULE and the CHINESE – continued)

-Wudi made Confucianism China's official political philosophy.
+Emperor Wu made Confucianism China's official political philosophy.
 Confucianism became dominant in the civil service.
 Examinations for China's 130,000 or so civil service positions tested an applicant's knowledge of Confucian ideology, knowledge of ancient writings and rules of social grace rather than technical expertise.
 Theoretically these examinations were open to all citizens, but in reality they were open only to those with adequate respectability, which excluded artisans, merchants and others of lesser status than the gentry.

-Then, with heavy fighting, Wudi's army conquered northern Vietnam, an area the Chinese called Annam, meaning "pacified south."
+Then, with heavy fighting, Emperor Wu's army conquered northern Vietnam, an area the Chinese called Annam, meaning "pacified south."
 Here, too, Chinese migrants came, and some would settle near the Annamite Mountains in the center of Vietnam.
 The Chinese introduced Vietnam to the water buffalo, metal plows and other tools, and they brought to Annam their written language.
 The Chinese began to change the people of Annam from slash and burn cultivators into a more settled life.
 They divided Annam into administrative areas, each administration responsible for collecting taxes and supplying soldiers for the central government.
 But Chinese rule in Annam would remain tenuous, its jungles and mountains giving sanctuary to Vietnamese who would conduct continuous raids and skirmishes against the Chinese.

-Dong Zhongshu proposed to Wudi a remedy for the economic crisis: reduce the taxes on the poor; reduce the unpaid labor that peasants had to perform for the state; abolish the government's monopoly on salt and iron; and improve the distribution of farm lands by limiting the amount of land that any one family could own.
+Dong Zhongshu proposed to Emperor Wu a remedy for the economic crisis: reduce the taxes on the poor; reduce the unpaid labor that peasants had to perform for the state; abolish the government's monopoly on salt and iron; and improve the distribution of farm lands by limiting the amount of land that any one family could own.
 Nothing came of Dong Zhongshu's suggestions.
-Wudi wanted peasants to prosper, but he was often deceived by the gentry bureaucrats who governed at the local level.
+Emperor Wu wanted peasants to prosper, but he was often deceived by the gentry bureaucrats who governed at the local level.
 The drive for reform was being led by a Confucianist, but the Confucianist gentry did not rally against their own economic interests.
-Wudi's only substantial response to the economic decline was to levy higher taxes on the wealthy and to send spies around to catch attempts at tax evasion.
+Emperor Wu's only substantial response to the economic decline was to levy higher taxes on the wealthy and to send spies around to catch attempts at tax evasion.
 He chose to ignore land redistribution, not wishing to offend wealthy landowners, believing that he needed their cooperation to finance his military campaigns.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.